amichaelsen-math/amichaelsen-math.github.io/index.md

 [here](/teaching) and my publications are listed [here](/research).
 You can find other writing I've done [here](/articles).

+Information about my recently completed Qualifying exam will be posted soon!

 My email is:

 anya_michaelsen [at] berkeley [dot] edu.